 All attributes of this connection are optional for import to CAD or CAE processors.
 However, specific FE solvers may declare some of them to be mandatory.

 The head, shaft and die labels are very OEM specific.
-However, to provide a minimum amount of information, diameters of them plus depth of die are given.
+However, to provide a minimum amount of information, their diameters plus depth of die are given.

 Attribute die_label can be used to refer to a catalogue entry.
-Then, die_diameter and die_depth can be omitted in χMCF file if their values are given in catalogue.
+Then, die_diameter and die_depth can be omitted in χMCF file if their values are given in the catalogue.

-One level higher, the entire rivet can refer to an item via attribute which refers to an item that is being used in OEM specific PDM system.
+One level higher, the entire rivet can refer to an item via attribute which refers to an item that is being used in an OEM specific PDM system.
 In this case, subtype definition is used from catalogue, too, if present.
-The <rivet/> in χMCF file is not allowed to specify another subtype than the referred item from the PDM system!
+The <rivet/> in χMCF file is not allowed to specify another subtype than the referred item from the PDM system.

 General defaults for attributes are: 0 for numeric values, "" for strings.
 However, these defaults are not always useful for CAE.